MohamadMahdi-Heydari/California-Housing-value-prediction/README.md

 The dataset used in this project is the California Housing dataset.

-Each row represents a district in California, and the model tries to predict the median house value of that district.
+Each row Represents a district in California, and the model tries to predict the median house value of that district.

 The dataset contains information such as: